Brussel Sprouts Slaw is a super simple salad that even those who aren’t crazy about Brussel Sprouts like! It’s an easy coleslaw recipe.

 - Make a Greek Salad with Romaine lettuce

-- Steam broccoli just until tender.
-Give a squirt of lemon juice and a couple shakes of dried chile flakes.
+- Toss broccoli or cauliflower with a splash of olive oil, a squirt of lemon juice and a couple shakes of dried chile flakes.
+Roast in 425℉ oven for 20 minutes or so.

 - Mix cabbage, onion and potatoes into Colcannon.